 We Are Developers is the world’s largest conference for software development.
 It’s a great opportunity for software engineers to connect with tech companies and learn about interesting advances in technology.
-This year, it was supposed to take place in Berlin, but due to COVID-19, it was moved online for a Live Week (25-29 May) of exciting talks on different tech topics.
+This year, WAD was supposed to take place in Berlin, but due to COVID-19, the event was moved online for a Live Week (25-29 May) of exciting talks on different tech topics.

 Adrian and Bogdan are data scientists specialized in time series and computer vision, and NLP respectively.
 They also organize the Machine Learning Meetup in Graz, Austria.

 For a start, they presented a comparison between Machine Learning (ML) and Deep Learning (DL):

 - ML goes from data to feature extraction to a ML model and finally to an output.
 Examples of ML are SVM, gradient boosting, and linear regression.

 - DL goes from data to DL (with very powerful feature extractors) and to the output.
 Examples of DL are convolutional neural networks, recurrent neural networks, and transformers.